lisp-docs/cl-language-reference/docs/chap-6/g-b-the-loop-facility/_g-b-c-b-b-the-forasarithmetic-subclause.md

 In the *for-as-arithmetic* subclause, the for or as construct iterates from the value supplied by *form1* to the value supplied by *form2* in increments or decrements denoted by *form3*.
-Each expression is evaluated only once and must evaluate to a <ClLinks styled={true} term={"number"}><i>number</i></ClLinks> .
+Each expression is evaluated only once and must evaluate to a <GlossaryTerm styled={true} term={"number"}><i>number</i></GlossaryTerm> .
 The variable *var* is bound to the value of *form1* in the first iteration and is *stepped* <sub>1</sub> by the value of *form3* in each succeeding iteration, or by 1 if *form3* is not provided.
 The following *loop keywords* serve as valid prepositions within this syntax.
 At least one of the prepositions must be used; and at most one from each line may be used in a single subclause.